phetsims/unit-rates/doc/implementation-notes.md

 testing.
 All such query parameters are documented in [URQueryParameters](https://github.com/phetsims/unit-rates/blob/master/js/common/URQueryParameters.js).

-**Memory management**: The model exists for the lifetime of the simulation.
-Large portions of the view are reconstructed when the selected item changes.
-So `dispose` is implemented throughout, and all function calls that register an observer have an associated comment indicating whether a corresponding de-register call is required.
+**Memory management**: In all screens, the model exists for the lifetime of the simulation.
+In Shopping and Shopping Lab screens, large portions of the view are reconstructed when the selected item changes.
+So `dispose` is required throughout the view, and all function calls that register an observer have an associated comment indicating whether a corresponding de-register call is required.
 For example, here's the general pattern used in `CostNode`:

 ```js
 var costObserver = function( cost ) {...};